Criminal cases against supporters of Yulia Tymoshenko: Starvation by Yuriy Lutsenko — 30 days, and 25 kg of weight loss

 After the hunger strike Lutsenko has deteriorated state of health.
 In January 2013, Yuri Lutsenko had surgery on his intestines.

 Yuriy Lutsenko in opposition (20 March 2007), seven months before the early elections to the Verkhovna Rada.

 Letters from jail

 From a jail Lutsenko had written (by June 2011) six letters — publicist articles on actual political issues.

 Lutsenko refused to plead guilty and ask for pardon

 Lutsenko and his family had repeatedly stated that they would not seek a pardon, because they believe the charges where groundless and political punishment.

 On 3 July 2012, the European Court of Human Rights recognized Lutsenko's arrest «arbitrary» and his human rights «breached».

-On 21 July 2012, Lutsenko was supported by head of the Committee of Parliamentary Co-Operation of EC-Ukraine in the European Parliament Marek Sivec (a former head of the Bureau for the National Security of Poland).
+On 21 July 2012, Lutsenko was supported by the head of the Committee of Parliamentary Co-Operation of EC-Ukraine in the European Parliament, Marek Sivec (a former head of the Bureau for the National Security of Poland).
 He officially applied to the Ukrainian authorities with the request to release Yu.
 Lutsenko until the beginning of a trial under his personal guarantee: